kubernetista/debug-shell/Readme.md

 # Deploy debug-shell

-## TODO: much needed updates

-1. add more CLI tools (see below)
-2. create docker image
+## TODO

-3. switch to kustomize (and eventually get rid of the Helm repo)
+- switch to kustomize (and eventually get rid of the Helm repo)

+## Customize the image, build and push

 ```sh
 # add useful CLI tools